-- T q6 receive support around how to incorporate students' cultural and linguistic backgrounds in my practice. - T q7 use my students' prior knowledge to make my lessons relevant to their everyday life. - T q8 modify instructional activities and materials to meet the developmental needs and learning interests of all my students. - T q9 ensure instruction represents multiple perspectives, cultures, and backgrounds. - T q12 design appropriate instruction that is matched to students' need (e.g. English language learners (ELLs) proficiency and students with disabilities). - T q13 apply my knowledge of parents' various cultural backgrounds when collaborating with them regarding their child's educational progress. - T q14 develop appropriate Individualized Education Programs for my students with disabilities. - T q16 distinguish linguistic/cultural differences from learning difficulties. - T q10 affirm racial and cultural identities in my classroom practice. - T q11 empower students as agents of social change in my classroom practice. - T q15 monitor progress on Individualized Education Program goals for my students with disabilities.
+- T q7 use my students' prior knowledge to make my lessons relevant to their everyday life. - T q7 modify instructional activities and materials to meet the developmental needs and learning interests of all my students. - T q8 ensure instruction represents multiple perspectives, cultures, and backgrounds. - T q10 design appropriate instruction that is matched to students' need (e.g. English language learners (ELLs) proficiency and students with disabilities). - T q11 apply my knowledge of parents' various cultural backgrounds when collaborating with them regarding their child's educational progress. - T q12 develop appropriate Individualized Education Programs for my students with disabilities. - T q14 distinguish linguistic/cultural differences from learning difficulties. - T q9 empower students as agents of social change in my classroom practice. - T q13 monitor progress on Individualized Education Program goals for my students with disabilities. - T q24 I have conversations about race and racism at my school that helps me examine my own beliefs around identity.